What Is Eyelid Ptosis?

 Dr. Fante performs a special test, a visual field test to determine if the eyelid ptosis is affecting vision.
 In some cases, where there is vision obstruction, medical insurance may cover some or all of the costs for surgery.
 Some patients may also elect to have the surgery for cosmetic reasons.
 Children with ptosis usually need to have the eyelid(s) repaired to permit normal visual development, and for them, surgery is never cosmetic.

-How Long Has Dr. Fante Been Performing Eyelid Ptosis Repair?
+How Experienced is Dr. Fante in Eyelid Ptosis Repair?

 Surgery can be performed to repair drooping eyelids and restore them to their natural shape and contour.
 Dr. Fante has performed thousands of ptosis repair operations.
 The procedure is performed usually under local anesthesia as an outpatient.
 The surgery is painless, takes less than an hour and patients can usually resume their normal activities in about a week.
 Dr. Fante operates at many of the surgery centers and hospitals in the Denver metro area.
 He also operates in Goodland, Kansas.